 What is Red Tag?

-A red tag, also referred to as a warning tag, that is placed on a furnace or hot water heater by a licensed technician, indicates that your equipment is no longer safe to operate and either needs to be repaired or replaced.
+A red tag, also referred to as a warning tag, is placed on a furnace or hot water heater by a licensed technician to indicate that your equipment is no longer safe to operate and either needs to be repaired or replaced.
 A licensed technician who identifies a warning tag situation is required by law to turn off your gas as a safety measure to protect the residents of your home or business.

 Why have I received a warning tag?

 Warning tags are issued on any appliance and piping system that uses natural gas when a licensed gas technician has identified a hazard issue.
 One reason for a warning tag to be placed on a furnace is when a defective heat exchanger is identified.
 A defective heat exchanger can be a hazard because it can release carbon monoxide, an odourless and colourless gas that can cause serious health problems if undetected.
 Carbon monoxide is harmful because it rapidly accumulates in the blood, depleting the blood's ability to carry oxygen*.